 After completing the Phase I for his existing property, the consultant informs the owner that a Phase II ESA is warranted due to regulatory files for the site referencing a potential abandoned underground storage tank (UST).

 Although the owner was unaware of any USTs at his facility, he postpones the closing date and authorizes the Phase II work which will require six weeks to complete.
-Although a UST is not found, drilling and analytical testing of soil samples reveal concentrations of petroleum in soil that exceed numerical criteria listed in Rhode Island Department of Environmental Management’s (RIDEM) Remediation Regulations.
+Although a UST is not found, drilling and analytical testing of soil samples reveal concentrations of petroleum in soil that exceed numerical criteria listed in the Rhode Island Department of Environmental Management’s (RIDEM) Remediation Regulations.

 Further complicating matters is the detection of solvents in groundwater samples from the site.
 Under RIDEM regulations, the owner now has 15 days to report the discovery of the contamination.
 After completing a Site Investigation Report, preparing a Remedial Action Work Plan and implementing remedial actions, the business owner finally has his letter of compliance from RIDEM.